insideout10/wordlift-docs/docs/key-concepts.rst

-Using WordLift as new entities are added in the vocabulary, properties for these entities are populated using the *ease-to-use* WordPress editing interfaces and new posts are enriched with these entities a knowledge graph is created and published as RDF graph the cloud.
+Using WordLift as new entities are added in the vocabulary, properties for these entities are populated using the *ease-to-use* WordPress editing interfaces and new posts are enriched with these entities a knowledge graph is created and published as RDF graph in the cloud.

 RDF
 _____________
-RDF stands for Resource Description Framework and is a W3C standard language for representing information.
+**RDF** stands for Resource Description Framework.
+RDF is a W3C standard language for representing information.

 Reconciliation
 _____________
-Reconciling entities we store in our own vocabulary with entities available elsewhere provides computers with an unambiguous way to identify the things we're talking about.
-[Apple] in a specific article might refer to a rather typical British psychedelic-pop group rather than to a World famous computer company or to the forbidden fruit.
-This becomes important when third party applications like search engine need to provide valuable content for users searching for [Apple] the psychedelic-pop band and not the other two.
-As we reconciled entities we're providing unambiguous descriptions of the *things* with describe in our contents.
+**Reconciling** entities we store in our own vocabulary with entities available elsewhere provides computers with an unambiguous way to identify the things we're talking about.

+*[Apple]* in a specific article might refer to a rather typical British psychedelic-pop group rather than to a World famous computer company or the forbidden fruit.
+This becomes important when third party applications like search engine need to provide valuable content for users searching for articles on *[Apple]* the psychedelic-pop band and not the other two *Apples*.

+Reconciling entities means providing unambiguous descriptions of the *entities* with describe in our contents.

 Semantic Fingerprint
 _____________
+As result of the semantic annotation of portions of the texts we write (i.e. *[Europe Day]*, *[Thubten Gyatso]* or *[Apple]*) a unique linked indentifier is added.
+This identifier is known as **semantic fingerprint**.

+Annotating contents, also known as *semantic enrichment* or *lifting*, creates metadata that computers can understand.
+Just like in forensic science human fingerprints are used, in computer science we use semantic fingerprints to tell computers what we're talking about.

-It is the process of annotating resources like portions of the text we write (i.e. [Europe Day] or [Thubten Gyatso]) or fragments of the media we add in our pages with unique linked indentifiers.
-Annotating contents, also known as semantic enrichment, creates metadata that computers can understand.
-WordLift re-uses the semantic fingerprints editors create for adding Schema.org markup and re-purposing contents using Widgets.
+WordLift re-uses these semantic fingerprints for adding Schema.org markup and for re-purposing contents using Widgets.

 Widget
 _____________
+ **Widget** in WordLift are dynamic visualisations that can be added by the editors to a webpage via shortcodes or using the WordLift menu.

+Widgets are executed by end-user when accessing a page and displays informations being stored in the knowledge graph.

 .. note::